alanisaacs/exultoshores/README.md

 > Exult, O shores, and ring, O bells!
 —Walt Whitman

 This repository contains code for my primary website, [exultoshores.com](http://exultoshores.com).
 It's an umbrella site with links to my other sites, [alongthelonging.com](http://alongthelonging.com) and [theflailingbaker.com](http://theflailingbaker.com).
-Most of the code here relates to database of wines I've been enjoying.
+Most of the code here relates to a database of wines I've been enjoying.

 ## Contents